Ruben Zadkovich: Hills United

-Zadkovich was appointed manager of Hills United in September 2020, leaving the role only one month later.
+Zadkovich was appointed manager of Hills United in September 2020, leaving the role one month later.

 Perth Glory

 Zadkovich was appointed assistant manager of Perth Glory in October 2020.
-In March 2022, Zadkovich was named interim head coach of the Glory following the departure of Richard Garcia.
-The 2021–22 season ended with Glory finishing bottom of the league for the first time in their history.
-Zadkovich was appointed as permanent Head Coach in May 2022, despite only recording one win in his interim tenure.
+In March 2022, he was named interim head coach of the Glory following the departure of Richard Garcia.
+The 2021–22 season ended with Glory finishing bottom of the A-league table for the first time in their history.
+He was appointed as permanent head coach in May 2022.

-During the 2022-23 A-league Men season, the team's run of poor performances continued with Perth Glory bottom of the table until the A-League Men season re-commences after the 2022 World Cup in Qatar.
-Form and results have subsequently improved in the New Year, with the team going on a 6 game unbeaten run, improving to mid table and within touch of finals football.
+During the 2022–23 season, news surfaced that Zadkovich had punched midfielder Giordano Colli during training, with the coach moving quickly to dispel any notion of a rift.

+Zadkovich departed Perth Glory after his first full season in charge, following a ninth-placed finish.

+Brisbane Roar

+In January 2024, Brisbane Roar appointed Zadkovich as assistant to Ben Cahn for the remainder of the 2023–24 season.
+On 1 February 2024, Cahn went on long-term medical leave due to thyroid cancer and throat surgery.
+The club elected to elevate Zadkovich to the head coach position.
+He managed the Brisbane Roar team that toured to India and took part in 2024 Bhausaheb Bandodkar Memorial Trophy.